Written by Luciana Hoffmann Nunes, PRINZ Student Ambassador

 In 2015 PRINZ introduced a ‘PRINZ Student Ambassador Programme’ to increase engagement with students and, in addition to the Graduate Member class, give them a membership pathway.
 The programme gives students a head-start in the industry, encouraging them to participate in the PRINZ community.
 This blog post is written by Luciana Hoffman Nunes, PRINZ Student Ambassador at Unitec University, Auckland.

 Are you relatively new to PR and Communications and want to get a job and succeed in this career?
 Great!
-Here, I share with you some useful insights I got after attending the Young Professionals PRINZ Event in Auckland during September.
-Panellists Jessica Salamonsz, Blind Foundation; Amy Hacon, Hotwire PR; Rebecca Foote, SKYCITY Entertainment group; Hazel Buckingham, SenateSHJ and Courtney Bennet, Spark New Zealand offered tips and career advice in a discussion lead by MC for the evening Louisa Jones of Porter Novelli.
+Here, I share with you some useful insights I got after attending the Young Professionals PRINZ Event in Auckland in September.
+Panellists Jessica Salamonsz, Blind Foundation; Amy Hacon, Hotwire PR; Rebecca Foote, SKYCITY Entertainment group; Hazel Buckingham, SenateSHJ and Courtney Bennet, Spark New Zealand offered tips and career advice in a discussion facilitated by Louisa Jones, Porter Novelli.

 First things first.
 Undoubtedly, it’s necessary to understand the basic stuff such as what PR and Communications actually are and why you want to work in this industry.
-For example, do you know you can work within a PR agency with a range of clients, or you can be an in-house (or internal) PR practitioner in an organisation?
+For example, do you know you can work for a PR agency with a range of clients, or you can be an in-house PR practitioner?
 To get to know your possibilities, try to be involved in extra activities and go to events, conferences and networking meetings.

 In the interviews, create a conversation, “be hungry”, have your own questions and stories to tell.
 You can keep interview diaries as well to learn from what you did and how you can improve it.